05

 My Notes:

 Gebo is perhaps one of the runes which has the most lore.
-When we say X-mas, the X is representative of this rune.
-In the Havamal, the Cosmic Law of Compensation is written as ‘Better not to overpledge as a gift demands a gift’, and ‘No man is so generous he will jib at acceptive a gift in return for a gift’.
+When we say X-mas, the X is unconsciously representative of this rune.
+In the Havamal, the Cosmic Law of Compensation is written as ‘Better not to over-pledge as a gift demands a gift’, and ‘No man is so generous he will jib at accepting a gift in return for a gift’.

 The exchange of gifts, whether physical or otherwise, is a highly meaningful act, as is the idea of trade.
-It is associated with magical rings, which give kings the ability to share Megin with their followers, as is expected of leaders.
+It is associated with magical rings, which give kings the ability to share powers with their followers, as is expected of leaders.
 The need for exchanged energies and powers to remain equal in amounts is at the heart of the rune Gebo.
-In the Havamal it also says ‘A man should be loyal through life to friends, and return gift for gift; Laugh when they laugh, but with lies repay a flase foe who lies.’
+In the Havamal it also says ‘A man should be loyal through life to friends, and return gift for gift; Laugh when they laugh, but with lies repay a false foe who lies.’
 Though this might conflict with the New Age morality, it was the ancient way of expressing ‘what goes around, comes around’.
-Its ideas of wyrd and orlog roughly correspond to eastern karma.

-Elswhere in Northern lore we find, ‘Nothing is given for nothing and there is always a price to pay;.
+Elsewhere in Northern lore we find, that there is always a price to pay.
 Every decision you make requires the acceptance of one thing and simultaneous sacrifice or release of another.
-For more on that sacrifice, see Inguz.
-Sacrifice, self-sacrifice (for honor in battle) has most to do with the death of warriors.
-Odin on the tree sacrifices ‘himself to himself’ in his shamanic initiation to discover the knowledge and wisdom of the runes.
+For more on that sacrifice, see INGUZ.
+Self-sacrifice (for honor in battle or for the greater good) is a common theme with the death of warriors.
+Odin on the tree sacrifices ‘himself to Himself’ in his shamanic initiation to discover the knowledge and wisdom of the runes.